paramothers/docs/JavaScriptAndWebTechnologies/nodejs/nodestudy.md

 **Buffers**, - Add supports to deal Binary data in Node JS.
 **Streams**, used as event interface to pass data around

+### V8 engine

+* To do compiling and executing of javascript.

+* Also do memory management

+* it has one fast GC garbage collector
+* it has one built-in profiler
+* it compile source code directly to machine\/binary code.
+Not to any byte code like java.

 **Node.js is ALSO platform for WEB application development**